 FAQs

-What documents are required to have a Block Discounting Facility?
+What audits are conducted for a Block Discounting Facility?

 What are the repayment terms for a Block Discounting Facility?